som-soni/leader-board/README.md

     This endpoint also **Top 'N'** users ranked based on the scores (descending) but uses **Redis Sorted Set**.

 ## Running the service
 * Docker compose file is configured to starts Mongo, Redis in addition to the service.
-Use following command to start the service on post 8080.
+Use following command to start the service on port 8080.

     ```
     docker-componse up --build app